hallestar/nvgtags.nvim/README.md

 # nvtags
-A extension for elescope integrate with gun global.
+A extension for elescope integrates gnu global.

 ## Prequirements